ZissisM/EnergyCrisis/README.md

  * Entso-e Pandas Client was used to download the data.
 This can be found [here](https://github.com/EnergieID/entsoe-py).

+ [^1]: Running particular code may require the manual selection of the different dataset folders provided.
- [^1]: The website tool [Datawrapper.de](https://datawrapper.dwcdn.net/B37ic/1/) was used for the construction of maps for the Figures with our estimated results.
+ [^2]: The website tool [Datawrapper.de](https://datawrapper.dwcdn.net/B37ic/1/) was used for the construction of maps for the Figures with our estimated results.
 Powerpoint was used for visual modification and merging of images to create certain figures (i.e., Figure 5).